alexlo1/SleepTunes/README.md

 - YouTube API

 ### To Do
-- Allow modification of YouTube playlist
+- Allow modification of YouTube playlist (In progress)
+- Fix timer bar bug (caused when switching sources)
 - Allow playing audio from device
 - Visual improvements
-- Shrink media control bar
 - Dark Theme